shubham-icpcw9/sanskrit_learning_app/README.md

 Sanskrit App
 ===================================
-1. Built an android Application that can teach anyone an endangered listed language Sanskrit.
+• Built an Android Application that can teach anyone an endangered listed language i.e Sanskrit.

-2. Implemented Audio playback for correct pronunciation of sanskrit phrases.
+• Implemented Audio playback for correct pronunciation of Sanskrit phrases.

-3. Conceptualized and implemented fragments for smoother user experience.
+• Conceptualized and implemented fragments for a smoother user experience.

-4. Optimized the app memory by using ListView and ArrayAdapter to display the list of sanskrit words.
+• Created dynamic lists with RecyclerView to display large sets of Sanskrit words, thus improved my app responsiveness.

 Pre-requisites
 --------------